-i.
-ISIN Code: []

-ii.
-Common Code: []

-iii.
-Any Clearing system(s) other than Euroclear Bank S.A./N.V. or Clearstream

-Banking, société anonyme (together with

-the address of each such clearing system) and the relevant identification number(s):
+v.
+Any Clearing system(s) other than Euroclear Bank S.A./N.V. or Clearstream Banking, société anonyme (together with the address of each such clearing system) and the relevant identification number(s):

 [Not Applicable/give name(s) and number(s)/NCSD.
 The Issuer shall be entitled to obtain certain information from the register maintained by the NCSD for the purpose of performing its obligations under the issue of NCSD System Covered Bonds.
-The NCSD Agent shall be entitled to obtain such information as is required to perform its duties under the Terms and Conditions of the Covered Bonds and rules and regulations of, and iv.
-Delivery: Delivery [against/free of] payment v.
-Names and addresses of additional Paying Agent(s) (if any):
+The NCSD Agent shall be entitled to obtain such information as is required to perform its duties under the Terms and Conditions of the Covered Bonds and rules and regulations of, and applicable to, the NCSD.]